flipperdevices/flipperzero-firmware/README.md

 6. Install Spacehuhn's [SimpleList](https://github.com/spacehuhn/SimpleList) library in your Arduino IDE
     - Download the SimpleList repo
     - In the Arduino IDE, go to `Sketch`>`Include Library`>`Add .ZIP Library...` and add the SimpleList-master.zip you just downloaded
-7. Install Bodmer's [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) library in your Arduino IDE
+~~7.
+Install Bodmer's [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) library in your Arduino IDE
     - Download the TFT_eSPI repo
     - In the Arduino IDE, go to `Sketch`>`Include Library`>`Add .ZIP Library...` and add the TFT-eSPI-master.zip you just downloaded
-    - Make the following modifications shown in [this issue](https://github.com/justcallmekoko/ESP32Marauder/issues/2#issuecomment-555695918) to the TFT_eSPI library you just installed
+    - Make the following modifications shown in [this issue](https://github.com/justcallmekoko/ESP32Marauder/issues/2#issuecomment-555695918) to the TFT_eSPI library you just installed~~
 8. Follow [these instructions](https://github.com/me-no-dev/arduino-esp32fs-plugin) for installing ESP32 Spiffs Tool
 9. Install the [CH340 Drivers](https://github.com/justcallmekoko/ESP32Marauder/blob/master/Drivers/CH34x_Install_Windows_v3_4.EXE)
 10. Download or clone this repository